leoqbc/php-multiverse/README.md

 # php-multiverse
-Docker file to php 7.4 apache and pdo_sqlsrv drive
+Dockerfile to php 7.4 apache unixodbc and pdo_sqlsrv drive